Zed-CSP/squawker/readme.md

 - **A new kind of influence model** – Who can say the most with the least?

 ## 🏗️ Work in Progress
 - **Paywalls for punctuation** – Because clarity is now a privilege.
+Just be glad I havent made vowels subscription based...
+Yet
 - **Post with "volume"** - our premium currency that makes your post outrank others for a fleeting period of time.
 - **casino games for speech currency** – flirt with the house edge, cuz you have a lot to say